-- 1) The Deputy Head of Infant & Junior School and the MAGaT co-ordinator at the Senior School will monitor their progress; this will include analysing data after reporting sessions and meeting with pupils to reflect on their performance. - 2) The Deputy Head of Infant & Junior School and MAGaT co-ordinator will also observe lessons with identified learners in, and record how their needs are specifically catered for; best practice will then be shared amongst teaching staff. - 3) The Deputy Head of Infant & Junior School and MAGaT co-ordinator will also seek to provide suitable co-curricular opportunities e.g. MAGaT groups at Infant & Juniors, linking with subject teachers, and subject ambassadors at Senior School; debating competitions, which would provide stretch and challenge to gifted learners. - 4) For pupils at both Aldford and Saighton, a pupil profile will be completed for each MAGaT learner by either the Infant & Junior School's Deputy Head or the Senior School's MAGaT co-ordinator; the pupil will have input into the profile, which will then be sent to all relevant teachers in order to support differentiation in lessons, and the profiles may include targets for pupils that are periodically reviewed.
+- 1) The Deputy Head of Infant & Junior School and the MAGaT co-ordinator at the Senior School will monitor their progress; this will include analysing data after reporting sessions and meeting with pupils to reflect on their performance as appropriate for age. - 2) The Deputy Head of Infant & Junior School and MAGaT co-ordinator will also observe lessons with identified learners in, and record how their needs are specifically catered for; best practice will then be shared amongst teaching staff. - 3) The Deputy Head of Infant & Junior School and MAGaT co-ordinator will also seek to provide suitable co-curricular opportunities e.g. MAGaT stretch and challenge activities at Infant & Juniors, linking with subject teachers, and subject ambassadors at Senior School; debating competitions, which would provide stretch and challenge to gifted learners. - 4) For pupils at Saighton, a pupil profile will be completed for each MAGaT learner by the Senior School's MAGaT co-ordinator; the pupil will have input into the profile, which will then be sent to all relevant teachers in order to support differentiation in lessons, and the profiles may include targets for pupils that are periodically reviewed.